staubibr/arslab-web/app-gis/readme.md

 ##### Essentials:
 - Download [Web Server for Chrome](https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb) or [Live Server in VSCode](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)
-- Open [app-gis](https://github.com/staubibr/arslab-web/tree/master/app-gis) in your preferred text editor
+- Open [app-gis](https://github.com/staubibr/arslab-web/tree/master/app-gis) in your preferred text editor if using Web Server for Chrome, otherwise use VSCode
 - Use [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools/) for debugging
   - Ensure that cache is disabled in DevTools